Metempsychosis -- full rpg ruleset -- work in progress

 DAMAGE TYPES

 Extreme and Unfair Example: 5 chaos wizards hit your character with a ritual spell dealing 5d6 Perception damage.
 Your Perception score is 45; you roll a 20 and pass.
-The wizards roll 5d6 and score a 23, so you would take 11 Perception damage, except you have a passive that reduces ability damage by 3, for a total of 8 Perception damage taken.
+The wizards roll 5d6 and score a 23, so you would take 11 Perception damage, except you have a heart-card passive that reduces ability damage by 3, for a total of 8 Perception damage taken.
 Your temporary score is now 37.

-Saves are made against your temporary score.
+Saves are made against your temporary score!

 Two rounds later, the chaos wizards finish a second channel, dealing 5d6 Perception damage.
 This time you fail the save.
 They roll 18 damage.
 You reduce this damage by 3, for total of 15 Perception damage.
 Your temporary score is 22 Perception unless you are replenished of the damage.
-Should have killed the squishy bastards!
+Should have nuked the squishy bastards!

 Players and Monsters can also apply POISON counters: